Start of Main Content

 1. Ensure you’re targeting high-value facilities

-One of the most important steps in the sales cycle is to determine your total addressable market (TAM), segment your market into territories, and prioritize the high-value accounts that need your medical device.
+One of the most important steps in the sales cycle is to determine your total addressable market (TAM), segment your market into territories, and prioritize the high-value accounts that need your medical device or equipment the most.

 To identify and understand which hospitals to prioritize, you’ll need to know: